-Most universities have their own student associations, which help international students manage their various activities along with academics.
-Some universities also have a dedicated international student associations to offer unbiased support to students from another country.
+Most universities have their student associations, which help international students manage their various activities along with academics.
+Some universities also have a dedicated international student association to offer unbiased support to students from another country.

-For instance, the Victoria University has a dedicated International student support that helps them to settle in Melbourne.
-It also has an international student society that ensures all inter-cultural students have a voice and are able to participate in cultural activities.
+For instance, Victoria University has dedicated International student support that helps them to settle in Melbourne.
+It also has an international student society that ensures all inter-cultural students have a voice and can participate in cultural activities.

 Student associations off campus

-There are various student associations outside of campus that work for the welfare of national and international students.
+Various student associations outside of campus work for the welfare of national and international students.
 The two main associations are the Council of International Students Australia (CISA) and the Australian Federation of International Students (AFIS).